 Toward Achieving a Hydrogen Society: Entrusted with Global Trends Survey by NEDO

 Daiwa Institute of Research (DIR) has been commissioned to undertake survey and research work by the New Energy and Industrial Technology Development Organization (NEDO) toward the realization of a hydrogen society.
 The commissioned work encompasses the collection and analysis of information on the latest trends across the world (the United States, Canada, EU countries, China, and South Korea) concerning hydrogen fuel cells, as well as identification of issues for development strategies in hydrogen fuel cell technology in Japan.

-The survey and research work is aimed at timely collecting and analyzing of a wide range of the latest information on hydrogen fuel cells, and sharing it with relevant parties in Japan, toward the realization of a hydrogen society, taking safety and the environment into consideration.
-The information includes policies and markets for hydrogen fuel cells and research and development trends across the world.
-The commissioned work also involves visits to international institutions and attendance at international conferences related to the development and use of hydrogen fuel cells.
-The work is also aimed at identifying issues for Japan's strategy for developing hydrogen fuel cell technology going forward by accurately understanding, assessing, and analyzing the policies, markets and industrial trends of other countries.
+The survey and research work is aimed at timely collection and analyzing of a wide range of the latest information on hydrogen fuel cells, and sharing it with relevant parties in Japan, toward the realization of a hydrogen society, taking safety and the environment into consideration.
+The information includes policies and markets for hydrogen fuel cells and research and development trends across the world, including in the U.S., Canada, EU countries, China, and South Korea.
+As part of these activities, DIR visits international institutions and attends international meetings.

 In this way, DIR will be proactively engaged in business related to development of new energy sources that are environmentally friendly.